thirdtruck/sweet-turnips/JOURNAL.md

 Disk space issues confirmed.
 Code compiles just fine now.
 Hopefully that didn't mangle my git repo ...
 Glad this issue didn't strike during the jam itself!
 Mind your development environments!

 Yeah, moving the example world configuration out of `bitter.rs` and into `main.rs` was long overdue.
 Wishing I'd made that externally configurable a while ago, too.
 That would have saved me a lot of time waiting for builds to finish.
 In fact, let's do that now!
 It's high time I learned `serde` anyway.

+I'm learning more about `serde` and error handling today than I expected to.
+Might have been for the best that I never got around to setting up a config file within the game jam itself.